danielyxie/bitburner/doc/source/netscript/singularityfunctions/workForFaction.rst

     :param string factionName: Name of faction to work for.
 CASE-SENSITIVE
     :param string workType:
-        Type of work to perform for the faction
+        Type of work to perform for the faction:

         * hacking/hacking contracts/hackingcontracts
         * field/fieldwork/field work